Neural Networks 101: Part 5

 Step 2.
 Softmax Activation Function

-The predictions are passed to a softmax activation function.
+The logits are passed to a softmax activation function.

-This activation function applies the predictions as exponents to the natural logarithm number e (2.71828).
+This activation function applies the logits as exponents to the natural logarithm number e (2.71828).

 Each exponent result is divided by the sum of all exponent results.
 This ensures the probabilities are distributed between 0 to 1 and all sum to 1.